 4. You have the right to decline a urine sample.

-5. You actually have the right to open the door, have the investigator introduce themselves and then promptly shut it.
-I cannot more strongly encourage you to invoke any and all of these rights, in lieu of just having a nice chat with the BRN investigator.
+5. You actually have the right to open the door, have the investigators introduce themselves, and then promptly shut it.
+I cannot more strongly encourage you to invoke any and all of these rights in lieu of just having a nice chat with the BRN investigator.

 Once you have signed the Authorization for Release of Records, the BRN can get into any record they want.
 ANY RECORD!!!!!
-You are signing a blanket release for them to open your second grade discipline file, to your entire employment history, all the way to your medical records.
-PLEASE do not sign this unless advised to do so by an attorney.
-You will probably not be able to rescind an Authorization for Release, once signed.
+You are signing a blanket release for them to open your second-grade discipline file, your entire employment history, all the way to your medical records.
+Please do not sign this unless advised to do so by an attorney.
+You will probably not be able to rescind an Authorization for Release once it is signed.

-Once you have voluntarily submitted to a urine sample, the BRN can use any toxicology results against you.
-The Investigator showed up at 7:30 pm on a Saturday to ask you about a patient care issue and you had a glass of wine?
+Once you have voluntarily submitted a urine sample, the BRN can use any toxicology results against you.
+The Investigator showed up at 7:30 pm on a Saturday to ask you about a patient care issue, and you had a glass of wine.
 They can infer you are an alcoholic.
-The investigator is there to look into a series of improperly wasted medication?
+The investigator is there to look into a series of improperly wasted medications.
 Your prescription Ambien, Zanax or pain meds show up in your urine, you could be abusing or dependent on your medication and diverting from your employer.

-2. The case is dropped and they don’t tell you; (you just figure it out 18 to 24 months later when nothing more has happened.)
+2. The case is dropped, and they don’t tell you.
+You figure it out 18 to 24 months later when nothing more has happened.

 WHAT YOU CAN DO